Moobell1212/Elspeth-Meakin-s-react-portfolio/README.md

 </br>

 ## Description
-This is portfolio built using React, built maingly using API calls from GitHub.
-It contains a homepage, a projects page, and a contacts page.
-The navigation bar and footer is rendered to each page.
+This is portfolio built to showcase my skills, past projects, and GitHub repositories.
+The GitHub repository information is gathered using the GitHub API, with highlighted projects collated ona JSON file.
+This website contains a homepage, a projects page, and a contacts page.
+The navigation bar and footer containing internal and external links is rendered to each page.

 The homepage contains:
 - A welcome message.